MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 First, make sure you have the **Linux development with C++** workload installed, including the CMake component.
 See [Install the C++ Linux workload in Visual Studio](download-install-and-setup-the-linux-development-workload.md).

-On the Linux machine, make sure that the following are installed:
+On the Linux system, make sure that the following are installed:

 - gcc
 - gdb